setvir/sorantoki/README.md

 ###### You may:

--   Create and sell derivative learning materials, courses, books, or apps based on the grammar
+-   Create and sell derivative learning materials, courses, books, or apps based on the grammar & leicon
 -   Share and adapt the content for any purpose

 ###### Attribution Requirements: